loftyshaky/search-enhancer-for-google/README.md

 A browser extension that adds infinite scrolling, site icons, server locations, "View image" button, "Download image" button and more to Google search.

-The extension was built on Windows.
-It uses webpack.

 ## Links

 [Chrome Web Store](https://bit.ly/search-enhancer-for-google)<br>